Install XQual Server

 You're now connected to your remote database server and you can manage it.

-Create an empty database
+Create an empty database and an account to access it

 • Keep the SQLyog connection open